Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 The Way of Salvation Starting Point

 On one point we will need to agree before starting this journey.
-That the Bible is God’s word.
+That the Bible is God’s Word.
 The Bible is where we start for the knowledge of Jesus Christ being the way of salvation.
-If we will not trust it to say what it says, then there is no point in proceeding.
+If we will not trust it to say what it says, if we are not willing to consider and possibly accept the truth it contains, then there is no point in proceeding.

 Many books and articles have been written about the credibility and accuracy of the Bible.
 The Bible itself speaks to its own truth, power, and agreement with itself.
 We are not going to attempt to duplicate that scholarship in a few paragraphs.

 We will be relying quite a bit on the Bible to witness to what is being said here.
-This article may have more references to scripture than at any other one location on this website.
+It is our primary reference point and point of entry into what God wants us to know.

 How Jesus Shows He is the Way of Salvation